-Faculty and staff not enrolling in a commuter program may register their vehicle(s) for a Princeton parking permit.
-Need to renew a permit or update vehicle information?
-Save yourself a trip to the TPS office:
+Faculty and staff not enrolling in a Revise Your Ride commuter program may register their vehicle(s) for a Princeton parking permit.

 If you are having trouble making updates online, please contact The Service Point by phone, email, or chat during business hours, 8 am - 5 pm, Monday - Friday.
 You can also contact customer service by phone at 609-258-8300 or email at firstname.lastname@example.org.